ctkelley/SIAMFANLEquations.jl/README.md

 The plan is, for x > 2.

 - v0.x.0 goes live when the codes can duplicate the examples I'll keep from Chapter x of (Kel03) and make the new examples.

+- Version v0.x.1 means the codes are finished and I have solid drafts of the print book and notebook parts of the chapter.

+- Version v0.x.2 goes out when the codes and notebook for Chapter x are finished.

+- v0.x.3 is reserved for finalizing the print book <--> notebook mappings, cleaing up the docs, and fixing inconsitencies.
+I post the package announcements for v0.x.3.

-Version v0.x.1 means the codes are finished and I have solid drafts of the print book and notebook parts of the chapter.
-Version v0.x.2 goes out when the codes and notebook for Chapter x are finished.
-0.x.y for y > 2 are serious bug fixes and/or changes in the calling sequences/interfaces/rules that I have to do to make things consistent with future chapters.
+ - 0.x.y for y > 3 are serious bug fixes and/or changes in the calling sequences/interfaces/rules that I have to do to make things consistent with future chapters.

-- v1.0.0 goes out when the print book is published.
+v1.0.0 goes out __when the print book is published__.
 This means that after v1.0.0 the interface to the codes will always be consistent with the book.
 My readers get my __solemn word__ on that.

 ## Pull Requests